an-leon/sudoku-solver/README.md

 # sudoku-solver
 This program solves any sudoku puzzle.
-Most are solved within 15ms, and it takes less than 3 seconds to solve the World's Hardest Puzzle as defined at https://www.telegraph.co.uk/news/science/science-news/9359579/Worlds-hardest-sudoku-can-you-crack-it.html and https://www.telegraph.co.uk/news/science/science-news/9360022/Worlds-hardest-sudoku-the-answer.html.
+Most are solved within 15ms, and it takes less than 3 seconds to solve the World's Hardest Sudoku as defined at https://www.telegraph.co.uk/news/science/science-news/9359579/Worlds-hardest-sudoku-can-you-crack-it.html and https://www.telegraph.co.uk/news/science/science-news/9360022/Worlds-hardest-sudoku-the-answer.html.